hellocodeco/exist-api-docs/docs/guide/read_client.md

 Let's make a request to the simple token endpoint, using the `requests` library, exchanging our username and password for a token we can use to authenticate ourselves with the API.

 The endpoint at `https://exist.io/api/1/auth/simple-token/` takes a `username` and `password` and returns a JSON object containing a `token` field.
+Note that this is still at `/api/1/` although everything else we'll do will be using the new endpoints at `/api/2/`.

 === "get_token.py"